SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/an-post/add-an-post-shipping-account.md

       </td>

       <td>
-        Enter the nine digit account number for An Post.
+        Enter account number for An Post.
       </td>
     </tr>